se-edu/learningresources/contents/java/JavaReflections.md

 invoke methods and change values of fields of existing objects.
 Hence the name reflection because Java is in a way looking at itself during runtime!

-With reflections, it is possible to access private fields and/or methods of a class without having to modify the class itself.
-This is very useful if you are interested to implement tests cases to test the class.
+For example, you can use Java reflection to access private fields and/or methods of a class without having to modify the class itself.
+This is very useful if you are interested to implement test cases to test the class.

 ### The Basics of Reflections

-Before getting started with reflections in Java, it is important to realize that classes themselves is an object.
+Before getting started with reflections in Java, it is important to realize that classes is also an object.
 Every unique `Object` is assigned an immutable `Class` object by the JVM.
 This immutable `Class` object is fundamentally different from *instances* of a class.
 The class object itself holds information about its name, the package it resides in and other important information while an instance of a class holds the instanced values and methods as defined